MicrosoftDocs/Viva/WorkplaceAnalytics/azure-templates/ona-metric-calculations.md

 * **Group level**: For group metrics, the Influence Index is the number and strength of connections coming into the group.
 Intra-group connections do not contribute to the Influence Index for the group.
 The network is collapsed into group nodes where the tie strengths between groups is the sum of the individual node strengths connecting the two groups.

-The following is an Influence Index network where the largest node has the highest ranking influence in the graph.
+The following shows an Influence Index network where the largest node has the highest ranking influence in the graph.

 ![Influence Index graph](./images/influence.png)

-For more information see PageRank.
+For more information, see [PageRank](https://en.wikipedia.org/wiki/PageRank).

 ## Reach Index